Parts of a wedding, musically

 How does the planning process work?

-Planning a wedding can be intimidating, but planning the music for it should be fun!
+Planning a wedding can be intimidating, but planning the music should be fun!
 We consult with you every step of the way and are always available by phone and e-mail.

 Most couples book between 6 and 12 months ahead of time.
-We recommend booking early, as dates can fill up quickly.
+We recommend booking as early possible, as dates can fill up quickly.

-We'll then touch base a few weeks before hand to confirm music selections and to get any other information we'll need for timing the ceremony.
-Finally, on the day of, we'll work directly with your event planner, officiant, future mother in law, or anyone else as needed to make sure the music integrates flawlessly.
+We'll then touch base a few weeks before hand to confirm music selections and to gather any other information we'll need for timing the ceremony.
+Finally, on the day of, we'll work directly with your event planner, officiant, future mother in law, or anyone else you choose to make sure the music integrates flawlessly.